Home Videos Blog ๐ŸŽ‰ Plan an Event ๐Ÿ” Planner Login Partners Creators

 The Voice Recording That Changed Everything

 The feature that really breaks people is the voice upload.
-In the Deluxe version, you can record your own voice as the card's soundtrack instead of using the background music.
+In the Signature tier, you can record your own voice as the card's soundtrack instead of using the background music.

 Imagine your mom opening her birthday card and hearing YOUR voice saying "Happy Birthday, Mom.
 I love you so much" while her name writes across the screen and fireworks explode around photos of your family.